matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 * Disk, network latency, and memory can trigger scaling if monitoring metrics on those resources are configured.
 ```

-**Question 19: If a pod is terminated for being unhealthy—then the ____ will add pods until the desired state is reached**
+**Question 19: If a pod is terminated for being unhealthy—then the (Kubernetes Replicasets) will add pods until the desired state is reached**

-- Kubernetes Service
+- Kubernetes Service.
-- Kubernetes Deployment
+- Kubernetes Deployment.
-- Kubernetes Container
+- Kubernetes Container.
-- :white_check_mark: **Kubernetes Replicasets**
+- :white_check_mark: **Kubernetes Replicasets**.

 ```
 * A ReplicaSet is a controller that manages the number of pods running for a deployment.